The Best Yarns for Crochet Beginners (And The Worst Ones!)

 1 // Highly Textured Yarns

-What To Use Instead: Look for a smooth yarn with the same even thickness throughout the skein.
+What to Use Instead: Choose a smooth, plied yarn with an even thickness throughout the skein.
+Your stitches will be much easier to see and understand.

 Textured Yarn